 Doctorate in History (PhD)

-- Competitive stipends: All students admitted to the PhD program receive tuition waivers and fellowships renewable for a total of five years.
+All students admitted to the PhD program receive tuition waivers and fellowships renewable for a total of five years.
 Learn more about the Irving and Rose Crown Fellowships.